leonardb/eredis/README.md

 Subscriptions are managed using `eredis_sub:subscribe/2` and `eredis_sub:unsubscribe/2`.
 When Redis acknowledges the change in subscription, a message is sent to the controlling process for each channel.
+Then, eredis sends a message on the form `{subscribed, Channel, ClientPid}` to the controlling process, which must be acked using `eredis_sub:ack_message/1`.

-eredis also supports Pattern Subscribe using `eredis_sub:psubscribe/2` and `eredis_sub:unsubscribe/2`.
-As with normal subscriptions, a message is sent to the controlling process for each channel.
+eredis also supports Pattern Subscribe using `eredis_sub:psubscribe/2` and `eredis_sub:punsubscribe/2`.
+As with normal subscriptions, a message is sent to the controlling process for each channel and eredis sends a message on the form `{subscribed, Channel, ClientPid}` to the controlling process, which must be acked using `eredis_sub:ack_message/1`.

-As of v1.0.7 the controlling process will be notified in case of reconnection attempts or failures.
-See `test/eredis_sub_tests` for details.
+The controlling process is also notified in case of reconnection attempts or failures.
+See `test/eredis_pubsub_SUITE.erl` for examples.

+Starting with version 1.5, eredis automatically resubscribes after reconnect.
+Then, the controlling process will receive `{subscribed, Channel, ClientPid}` messages again for every channel and pattern subscribed to.
+These must also be acked.

+Here is a list of all the messages that are sent to the controlling process.
+Some messages don't need to be acked, but it does not harm doing so.

+* `{eredis_connected, Pid}` when the socket to Redis is established and authenticated.
+Doesn't need to be acked.

+* `{eredis_disconnected, Pid}` when the connection to Redis has been lost.
+  Doesn't need to be acked.

+* `{eredis_reconnect_attempt, Pid}` at every reconnect attempt, when the connection to Redis has been lost.
+Doesn't need to be acked.

+* `{eredis_reconnect_failed, Pid, {error, {connection_error, Reason}}}` after
+  every failed reconnect attempt.
+Doesn't need to be acked.

+* `{message, Channel, Message, Pid}` for every incoming message on subscribed channels.
+Needs to be acked using `eredis_sub:ack_message/1`.

+* `{pmessage, Pattern, Channel, Message, Pid}` for every incoming message on channels subscribed to by pattern, using using `eredis_sub:psubscribe/2`.
+  Needs to be acked using `eredis_sub:ack_message/1`.

+* `{subscribed, Channel, Pid}` when a subscription has been confirmed by Redis.
+  Channel is either a channel (subscribe) or a pattern (psubscribe).
+Needs to be acked using `eredis_sub:ack_message/1`.

+* `{unsubscribed, Channel, Pid}` when a subscription has been removed from Redis.
+Channel is either a channel (unsubscribe) or a pattern (punsubscribe).
+  Needs to be acked using `eredis_sub:ack_message/1`.

 ## AUTH and SELECT